-Mollie Tibbetts murder suspect Cristhian Bahena Rivera testifies in court
+Mollie Tibbetts murder suspect Cristhian Bahena Rivera testifies armed, masked men forced him to approach her

 This is a breaking news story.
 Check back for updates.

-Fox News' Melissa Chrise contributed to this report.
+Fox News' Matt Finn and Melissa Chrise contributed to this report.